 Rental assistance in Manchester and Nashua region.

 Programs in Hillsborough County New Hampshire can help pay rent, offer low income housing, and prevent evictions.
-Residents of Manchester, Nashua, and the surrounding county can all get emergency rent help or money to pay a security deposit, with a focus being on those facing eviction, seniors, or families with young children.
+Residents of Manchester, Nashua, and the surrounding county can all get emergency rent help or money to pay a security deposit from charities or the government.
+The financial help has a focus for assisting those facing eviction, seniors, or families with young children.

 Several different non-profits, housing authorities, and government operated rental assistance programs operate in the region.
 Together they offer families and individuals access to a number of services and resources. there may be grants to use to pay housing and rent expenses, security deposits, and other housing type bills.
 Some programs focus on the low income, others on the unemployed or people who are faced with a crisis.
 However it is always best to call for information on local Nashua and Manchester rent programs as many referrals can be offered too.